grantps/superhelp/README.md

     $ python3 -m pip install superhelp

 Check by running

+    $ shelp

-On Linux, you may also need to add the following to your .bashrc file:
+If it doesn't work, and you are on Linux, adding the following to your .bashrc file might fix the problem:

     export PATH=$PATH:~/.local/bin